xuanjiao/Bash_scripting/README.md

 * 3. Display disk and memory usage
 * 4. Create multiple users
 * 5. Query for database
+* 6. Log in a remote server
 * q.
 Quit
 *************************************************

 ```

-2. Type the option number.
+2. Type an option number(1-6).
 The following are instructions for all options:

 ### 1. Backup source code